UGentBiomath/COVID19-Model/docs/models.md

 <em> Percentage of arrondissement population experiencing mild COVID-19 symptoms.
 Simulation started with cluster located in arrondissement Aarlen, in Belgiums far southeast.
 A total of 250 days are simulated.
 Non-calibrated spatial model, meant for explanatory purposes. </em>
 </p>

 We built upon the stochastic national-level model to take spatial heterogeneousity into account.
 The Belgian terrority is divided in 43 arrondissements, which are from hereon referred to as *patches*.
-A patch-model boils down to a simulation of our extended SEIRD model dynamics on each patch, where the patches are connected by commuting traffic.
-This takes the form of a 43x43 from-to commuting matrix, NIS.
+Our patch-model boils down to a simulation of the extended SEIRD model dynamics on each patch, where the patches are connected by commuting traffic.
+This takes the form of a 43x43 from-to commuting matrix, NIS, extracted from the 2011 Belgian census.
 The system of equations is indentical to the national level model, for a resident of age group i in patch g,

 $$
 \begin{eqnarray}